rorosen/grow/README.md

 configure everything together with a pre-provisioned Grafana instance.
 If you don't have Nix installed already, check out the
 [Determinate Nix Installer](https://determinate.systems/posts/determinate-nix-installer/), it boils down to one command.
-Check out the [Nix Raspberry Pi SD image example](./examples/nix-rpi-sd-image) to build a ready-to-run image for a Raspberry Pi 4 that you can flash on an SD card and plug into your Pi, no further configuration is needed.
+See the [Nix Raspberry Pi SD image example](./examples/nix-rpi-sd-image) to build a ready-to-run image for a Raspberry Pi 4 that you can flash on an SD card and plug into your Pi, no further configuration is needed.